Skip to content

 Site dataclass

-Site(label, species, frac, charge=0.0, meta=None)
+Site(label, species, fractional, charge=0.0, attrs=None)

 Lattice basis site in fractional coordinates.